 Welcome to the Jeanne and Dan Valente Center for Arts and Sciences at Bentley.
 The center’s mission is to help make the arts and sciences a vital, integral and challenging aspect of undergraduate and graduate education at Bentley.
 The center promotes research and teaching in the disciplines and at the intersection of arts, sciences and business.
 The center, through its programs, promotes individual scholarship while encouraging cross-disciplinary discussion and research.

-Humanities Research Seminar, Request for Proposals [deadline passed]
+Humanities Research Seminar, Deadline Passed for Proposals

 The international speakers who visit Bentley each year do more than bridge countries and cultures.
 They share direct knowledge of people and events that many of us have only read about, while also serving to inspire.